Dichotomy for Digraph Homomorphism Problems: Introduction

 Note that the real difficulty in the proof of the \emph{graph} dichotomy theorem in \cite{hell-nesetril} lies in proving the $NP$-completeness.
 By contrast, in the \emph{digraph} dichotomy theorem proved here it is the polynomial-time algorithm that has proven more difficult.

 While the main approach in attacking the conjecture has mostly been to use the highly developed techniques from logic and algebra, and to obtain an algebraic proof, we go in the opposite direction and develop a combinatorial algorithm.
+Our main result is the following. \begin{theorem} Let $H$ be a digraph that admits a weak near unanimity function.
+Then $HOM(H)$ is in $P$.
+Deciding whether an input digraph $G$ admits a homomorphism to $H$ can be done in time $\mathcal{O}(|G|^ {4}|H|^{k+4})$. \end{theorem}